oracle/terraform-provider-oci/website/docs/r/dif_stack.html.markdown

 	* `instance_id` - (Required) (Updatable) Id for Object Storage instance to be provisioned.
 	* `object_versioning` - (Required) (Updatable) Mentions whether the object versioning to be enabled or not,Allowed values are "ENABLED" / "DISABLED"/"SUSPENDED"
 	* `storage_tier` - (Required) Mentions which storage tier to use for the bucket,Allowed values are "STANDARD" / "ARCHIVE"
+* `oke` - (Optional) OKE Details if oke is included in services.
+	* `cluster_id` - (Required) OCID of existing OKE cluster.
+	* `instance_id` - (Required) Unique identifier for an oke instance.
+	* `namespace_name` - (Required) Kubernetes namespace-name of OKE cluster.
+	* `secrets` - (Optional) List of kubernetes secrets to create or update in the namespace-name of the target cluster.
+Each entry source secret values from OCI vault.
+		* `secret_name` - (Required) Name of the kubernetes secret of max length 63 and contain only lowercase alphanumeric characters or '-' and start and end with an alphabetic character.
+		* `template_object_storage_path` - (Optional) Object storage path for the secret template to be used for creating secret otherwise it will be created with default template.
+		* `secret_data` - (Required) List of kubernetes secret data.
+			* `key` - (Required) Data key in the kubernetes secret.
+			* `secret_id` - (Required) OCID of the Oci vault secret that provides the value for this key.
+The latest active secret version is used at deploy time unless otherwise configured.
+	* `manifest_object_storage_path` - (Optional) Object storage path for the deployment manifest.
+	* `component_value_overrides` - (Optional) Component overrides for stack specific parameters applied during artifact template rendering.
+		* `component_name` - (Required)  Logical name of the grouping independently deployable kubernetes resource artifacts for the current deployment.
+		* `value_overrides` - (Required) Free-form value overrides for the component.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+			Used for overriding the values in value.yaml artifact of the component.
+			Example: `{"WORKER_THREADS": "8"}`
+* `omk` - (Optional) OMK Details if omk is included in services.
+	* `cluster_id` - (Required) OCID of cluster assigned to OMK cluster-namespace.
+	* `cluster_namespace_id` - (Required) OCID of existing OMK cluster-namespace.
+	* `instance_id` - (Required) Unique identifier for an omk instance.
+	* `namespace_name` - (Required) Kubernetes namespace-name of OMK cluster-namespace.
+	* `secrets` - (Optional) List of kubernetes secrets to create or update in the namespace-name of target cluster-namespace.
+Each entry source secret values from OCI vault.
+		* `secret_name` - (Required) Name of the kubernetes secret of max length 63 and contain only lowercase alphanumeric characters or '-' and start and end with an alphabetic character.
+		* `template_object_storage_path` - (Optional) Object storage path for the secret template to be used for creating secret otherwise it will be created with default template.
+		* `secret_data` - (Required) List of kubernetes secret data.
+			* `key` - (Required) Data key in the kubernetes secret.
+			* `secret_id` - (Required) OCID of the Oci vault secret that provides the value for this key.
+The latest active secret version is used at deploy time unless otherwise configured.
+	* `manifest_object_storage_path` - (Optional) Object storage path for the deployment manifest.
+	* `component_value_overrides` - (Optional) Component overrides for stack specific parameters applied during artifact template rendering.
+		* `component_name` - (Required)  Logical name of the grouping independently deployable kubernetes resource artifacts for the current deployment.
+		* `value_overrides` - (Required) Free-form value overrides for the component.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+			Used for overriding the values in value.yaml artifact of the component.
+			Example: `{"WORKER_THREADS": "8"}`
 * `services` - (Required) (Updatable) List of services to be onboarded for the stack.
 * `stack_templates` - (Required) (Updatable) List of templates to be onboarded for the stack.
 * `subnet_id` - (Optional) (Updatable) Subnet id for the Private Endpoint creation for artifact deployment.